Steps to Becoming a Clinical Trials Research Nurse - Education & Experience

 Helpful Resources for Clinical Trials Research Nurses

-There are many valuable resources available for prospective research nurses, from non-profits to representative organizations to job boards.
+Many valuable resources are available for prospective research nurses, from non-profits to representative organizations to job boards.
 Below are some of the most useful resources for those wishing to pursue a career pathway as a clinical trials research nurse:

 Kimmy Gustafson